How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 “I went to cooking school to be a food writer.
 That was always my goal,” says cookbook author and writer Dina Cheney, who graduated from ICE's Culinary Arts program in 2003.
 “I never intended to work in a restaurant or to be a caterer."

-Cheney knew she wanted to write cookbooks and work in food media even before choosing to attend culinary school.
+Cheney knew she wanted to write cookbooks and work in food media even before choosing to enroll at ICE.
 She has now authored six cookbooks.

-“I attended ICE because I knew that most food publications valued a culinary degree,” Kanter says.
+“I attended ICE because I knew that most food publications value a culinary degree,” she says.
 “I already knew at that point I wasn't cut out to be a chef, but I had a feeling the knowledge and experience would be invaluable.”

 Understanding Different Types of Food Writing

-Food writing isn’t just one thing, but is many things, and full-time food writers may write a variety of different types of work.
-Food writing can be journalism-based, as in writing reported articles both in long or short forms for online and/or print media, or first-person narratives.
-Writing recipes for various media and authoring cookbooks is another important form of food writing.
-And yes, writing reviews of restaurants, dishes, or products also constitutes food writing.
-All of which can be enabled and strengthened by skills learned in culinary school.
+Food writing isn’t just one thing.
+It can be first-person narratives or journalism-based, as in writing reported articles in both long and short forms for online and print media.
+It can include writing recipes for magazines and newspapers and cookbooks.
+And it can be writing reviews of restaurants, dishes, or products.
+All of these can be enabled and strengthened by skills learned in culinary school.

-Writing about food also intersects with many other genres.
-Travel, home and garden, lifestyle, and health and wellness are all very closely related to food writing, and food writing can even lead to a journalism career with a broader scope.
+Writing about food can also mean writing about travel, home and garden, lifestyle, and health and wellness — all of which are closely linked to food — and can even lead to a journalism career with a broader scope.

 “Today, I call myself a service journalist with a focus on lifestyle and health,” Cheney says.